rudionrails/mongodb-maintenance/README.md

 This is a compilation of useful maintenance scripts for [MongoDb](http://mongodb.org).

-## Usage

 There are sevaral files available that you may use to either backup for database or compact it.

-### backup.js
+## backup.js

-Once you have downloaded the files, you will need to open up the `backup.js` file and possible change the backup settings to your liking.
+Once you have downloaded the files, you will need to open up the `backup.js` file and possibly change the backup settings to your liking.
 By default, the `backup.js` will use rsync to move your files to a designated location.

+Execute the script as follows:

 ```console
 mongo backup.js